Haziq Kasyful: International career

+Youth

 Haziq was selected for the Brunei under-19s for the 2015 AFF U-19 Youth Championship in August 2015.
 He was involved in all four fixtures but the team finished without a single point in their group.

 Two years later, Haziq was in the Brunei under-23 squad for both the 2018 AFC U-23 Championship qualification matches in July 2017 and the 29th SEA Games the following month.
 He was ever-present for all 3 of the AFC qualifying tournament that was held in Myanmar where Brunei failed to advance.
 At the SEA Games, Haziq played in four out of five matches, sitting out the final match against Singapore.
 The Young Wasps ended the campaign without a single point gained.

-Haziq was selected for the Brunei under-21 team that will play as hosts of the 2018 Hassanal Bolkiah Trophy starting in April under Spanish coach Mario Rivera.
+Haziq was selected for the Brunei under-21 team that hosted the 2018 Hassanal Bolkiah Trophy in April under Spanish coach Mario Rivera.
 Despite winning 1–0 against Thailand, the team were knocked out in the group stage due to defeats to eventual winners Timor-Leste as well as Myanmar.

 Haziq returned to the Under-23s for the 2020 AFC U-23 Championship qualification matches held in Vietnam in March 2019, then the 30th SEA Games in the Philippines from November to December 2019.
 Likewise of his involvement two years before, he played in all of the AFC qualifying games and also the SEA Games matches bar one.
 Unfortunately the Bruneian team also showed similar results to the ones they had two years ago too.